siserin/blind9/doc/dev/style.md

 there?
 (BIND is still run on some operating systems released in the 1990s.)
 Is its behavior the same on all platforms?
 Is its signature the same?
 Are integer parameters the same size and signedness?
-Does it alwasy return the same values on success, and set the same `errno` codes on failure?
+Does it always return the same values on success, and set the same `errno` codes on failure?

 If there is a chance the library call may not be completely portable, edit `configure.in` to check for it on the local system and only call it from within a suitable `#ifdef`.
 If the function is nonoptional, it may be necessary to add your own implentation of it (or copy one from a source with a BSD-compatible license).